Pole of Inaccessibility research station

-The Pole of Inaccessibility research station (Полюс недоступности, Polyus nedostupnosti) is a defunct Soviet research station in Kemp Land, Antarctica, at the southern pole of inaccessibility (the point in Antarctica furthest from any ocean) as defined in 1958 when the station was established.
-Later definitions give other locations, all relatively near this point.
+The Pole of Inaccessibility research station (Полюс недоступности, Polyus nedostupnosti) is a defunct Soviet research station in Kemp Land, Antarctica, at the southern pole of inaccessibility (the point in Antarctica farthest from any ocean) as defined in 1958 when the station was established.
+Later definitions give other locations that are all relatively close to this point.
 It performed meteorological observations from 14 to 26 December 1958.
 The Pole of Inaccessibility has the world's coldest year-round average temperature of -58.2 °C.

 The Pole of Inaccessibility research station is 878 km from the South Pole, and approximately 600 km from Sovetskaya.
 The surface elevation is 3,724 m.
 It was reached on 14 December 1958 by an 18-man traversing party of the 3rd Soviet Antarctic Expedition.
 Its WMO ID is 89550.